Da Vinci - Documentation Templates and Rules

 • The need for DTR is indicated in an extension created by a CRD system action.
 DTR allows the capture of information needed to support prior authorization requests and that can be included as part of such requests in PAS.

-• PAS can be used to submit a prior authorization based on a requirement identified by CRD and include information requested by the payer in the form for a QuestionnaireResponse Bundle.
+• PAS can be used to submit a prior authorization based on a requirement identified by CRD and include information requested by the payer in the form of a QuestionnaireResponse Bundle.
 The QuestionnaireResponse Bundle is included in the PAS request bundle and referenced by the PA profile on the claim as .supportingInformation.
 The entire PAS bundle passed to the payer includes the QuestionnaireResponse Bundle.

 • CRD can provide information unrelated to prior authorization and 'special documentation'.
 For example, providing an estimate of patient cost, suggesting appropriate use criteria, identifying duplicate therapies, etc.